KyberCloud/CMS375-Spring2024/README.md

 Sydonya Miller: Team Lead

 ## Abstract
-Project Name: Baa
+Project Name: FoxEats

-Project Purpose: We love sheep
+Project Purpose: Creating a database & platform for students to order food from the different options on-campus and get it delivered.
+The page will have a login & password checked by FoxID to make sure it is the correct user.

 Project Target: Buy Sheep